-PRACTICES IN ELECTRONICS DESIGNS II
+ELET2415 PRACTICES IN ELECTRONICS DESIGNS II

-ELET1400 - Practices in Basic Electronics I AND ELET1405 - Practices in Basic Electronics I.
+ELET1500 - Electrical Circuit Analysis AND ELET1405 - Practices in Basic Electronics I.

 Any level 2 Semester 2 Electronics or Electronics Engineering course.

 Design and analysis of analogue circuits via hardware designs and software Simulations; An interactive web-based design and analysis of a motor controller to perform a specific task; Application of mathematical modeling to the design of control circuits; Design and analyses of digital communication circuits and systems; The use of spectrum analyzers and oscilloscopes to analyze electrical communication signals; Development and verification of electrical models for semiconductor devices; Performance analyses of semiconductor devices and circuits via simulation software (PSPICE) and hardware designs.